Non-Markovian thermal reservoirs for autonomous entanglement distribution: Steady State Entanglement

 \subsection{Discussion: coherent vs. thermal fields}

 The numerical and analytical results presented above illustrate very clearly the vastly different roles that thermal reservoirs can play in the respective Markovian and non-Markovian limits.
 The analytic findings obtained in the quasistatic regime also show that the emergence of entanglement in our setup relies on the combination of several ingredients.
-First of all, the thermal source drives both qubits with the same phase, such that the singlet state $|S\rangle$ decouples from the noisy field.
-Second, the field amplitude $\alpha(t)$ changes sufficiently slowly in time such that the instantaneous state of the systems follows the dark superposition state given in Eq.~\eqref{Eq:StaticPureState} adiabatically.
+First of all, the thermal source drives both qubits with the same phase, such that the singlet state $|S\rangle$, which is also stable against losses, decouples from the noisy field.
+This combination is necessary to permit the formation of the dark superposition state in Eq.~\eqref{Eq:StaticPureState} for the fixed amplitude $\alpha_0$.
+Second, the actual field amplitude $\alpha(t)$ changes sufficiently slowly in time such that the instantaneous state of the systems follows this dark superposition state adiabatically.
 Fast variations of $\alpha(t)$ would cause non-adiabatic transitions out of this state and result in a nonvanishing population of the triplet and the doubly excited state.

-Equally important, however, is the third property, namely that the entanglement of the state in Eq.~\eqref{Eq:StaticAvgState} does not rely on a fixed phase relation between $|00\rangle$ and $|S\rangle$.
-It rather depends on the population of the singlet state only, and is therefore insensitive to the phase and the precise value of the amplitude of $\alpha_0$.
-To emphasize this point, we remark that even a highly filtered thermal source is not equivalent to a coherent driving field.
+Equally important, however, is the third property, namely that the generated entanglement does not rely on a fixed phase relation between $|00\rangle$ and $|S\rangle$.
+This fact can be seen from the full density operator in Eq.~\eqref{Eq:StaticAvgState}, which is the state after averaging over the unknown phase and amplitude of the thermal field.
+The entanglement of this state depends on the population of the singlet state only and is, to a good approximation, insensitive to the phase and the precise value of the amplitude of $\alpha_0$.
+For comparison, an instantaneous state of the form $\sim(|01\rangle+\alpha_0|10\rangle)$ would not have this property and lose its entanglement, once averaged over a thermal distribution of amplitudes $\alpha_0$.

+To further elaborate on this point, let us emphasize that even a highly filtered thermal source is not equivalent to a coherent driving field.
 While the output of the filter cavity exhibits first-order coherence,

 which extends over times much longer than the relaxation time of the qubits, its second-order coherence,